Harbor Logo in white color

 Earnings per share is calculated as a company's profit divided by the outstanding shares of its common stock.

 The MSCI EAFE (ND) Index is an unmanaged index generally representative of major overseas stock markets.
 The MSCI EAFE Small Cap (ND) Index is an equity index which captures small cap representation across developed market countries around the world, excluding the U.S. and Canada.
+The index incepted on December 29, 2000.
 The Standard & Poor's 500 Index is an unmanaged index generally representative of the U.S. market for large capitalization equities.
 The Russell 2000® Value Index is an unmanaged index representing the smallest 2000 stocks with the lowest price-to-book ratio and future earnings.
 The Russell 2000® Value Index and Russell® are trademarks of Frank Russell Company.
 These unmanaged indices do not reflect fees and expenses and are not available for direct investment.

 Blue Background

-Connect with us | LinkedIn Logo Icon
+Connect with us | LinkedIn Logo IconLinktree icon to podcast media links

 Harbor Funds Distributors, Inc. is the Distributor of the Harbor Mutual Funds.